Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Earning XP with SkyTeam partners

 XP is not only earned on KLM and Air France.
-All SkyTeam partners earn XP, as long as your Flying Blue number is linked to the booking.
-The XP table above applies to all partners.
-That opens interesting possibilities:
+Nearly every SkyTeam partner earns XP, as long as your Flying Blue number is linked to the booking.
+The XP table above applies in principle to those partners (the cheapest partner booking classes can earn less or none).
+That opens up real options:

 |---|---|---|